marcelotokarnia/blog/src/posts/cra-to-next-p2.md

 ---
-title: From Create React App to Next - The first try
+title: From Create React App to Next - The solution
 summary: The first steps on tackling the migration
 date: 2020-07-21
 author: Marcelo Tokarnia